 not perfect.
 My use of a drum machine is not legendary(!) and my bass

-skills extend to knowledge of root notes.
+skills extend to slightly beyond knowledge of root notes.
 Keyboards?
-I can't even play
+I can't

-'chopsticks'.
-If I ever get my act together and find a bassist, keyboardist,
+even play 'chopsticks'.
+If I ever get my act together and find a bassist,

-vocalist, guitarist and drummer (so, just a whole band to find then), I'll do
+keyboardist, vocalist, guitarist and drummer (so, just a whole band to find

-them again.
-I'll also add some songs with vocal tracks and see what
+then), I'll do them again.
+I'll also add some songs with vocal tracks and see

 Lord's Prayer (Instrumental)